MahdiTavakol/Archer2-ModernC-/lectures/templates/README.md

 ```

 ???
-`main.cpp` will compile - it can see the forward declartion and trusts the implementaitons will be compiled.
+`main.cpp` will compile - it can see the forward declaration and trusts the implementatitons will be compiled.

-`add.cpp` will compile, but not it will not instatiate anything as it does
+`add.cpp` will compile, but not it will not instantiate anything as it does
 not see any uses of the `addOne` function.
 Therefore you will get a linker error.

 We fix this by putting all the template code in a header file.
 Each `.cpp` file